-9.5.1 When the Board of Directors proposes, or is required, to use finance provided by the private sector the following should apply:
+- 9.5.1 When the Board of Directors proposes, or is required, to use finance provided by the private sector the following should apply: - (a) The Chief Executive and Finance Director shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector. - (b) The proposal must be specifically agreed by the Board of Directors in the light of such professional advice as should reasonably be sought in particular with regard to vires. - (c) The selection of a contractor/finance company must be on the basis of competitive tendering or quotations. - 9.6 Contracts (including lease contracts) - 9.6.1 The Trust may only enter into contracts within its statutory powers and shall comply with: - (a) these SOs. - (b) the Trust's SFIs. - (c) all applicable statutory provisions; and - (d) any relevant directions including the Capital Investment Manual and guidance on the Procurement and Management of Consultants. - (e) Where required by the Procurement Act or PSR Regulations contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - 9.6.2 Contracts shall include lease and hire purchase agreements.

-- 9.5.1.1 The Chief Executive and Finance Director shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector. - 9.5.1.2 The proposal must be specifically agreed by the Board of Directors in the light of such professional advice as should reasonably be sought in particular with regard to vires. - 9.5.1.3 The selection of a contractor/finance company must be on the basis of competitive tendering or quotations. - 9.6 Contracts (including lease contracts) - 9.6.1 The Trust may only enter into contracts within its statutory powers and shall comply with: - 9.6.1.1 these SOs. - 9.6.1.2 the Trust's SFIs. - 9.6.1.3 all applicable statutory provisions; and - 9.6.1.4 any relevant directions including the Capital Investment Manual and guidance on the Procurement and Management of Consultants. - 9.6.1.5 Where required by the Public Procurement Regulations contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - 9.6.2 Contracts shall include lease and hire purchase agreements. - 9.6.3 In all contracts made by the Trust, the Board shall endeavour to obtain value for money.
+9.6.3 In all contracts made by the Trust, the Board shall endeavour to obtain value for money.
 The Chief Executive shall nominate an Officer who shall oversee and manage each contract on behalf of the Trust.